sava-software/ravina/solana/README.md

     * **accountsOnly**:
         * `true`: An array of base58 encoded lookup table public keys will be returned.
         * `false`: (default) An array of objects including both the table public key and the base64 encoded program account will be returned.
 * **body**: serialized and encoded transaction.

 #### POST `/v0/alt/discover/accounts`

-If you know the set of accounts used in your transaction(s) this endpoint can be more useful than posting a transaction.
+If you know the set of accounts used in your transaction(s) this endpoint may be more useful or easier to use than posting a transaction.

 Note: do not include invoked program accounts or signers.